 Shortage of skilled workers in Germany

 Working in the hospitality industry?
-Many young people in Germany no longer consider this, because the hospitality industry has to contend with a number of stereotypes.
+Many young people in Germany no longer consider this, because the hospitality industry has to contend with several stereotypes.
 There is a perceived gap between the demands of young apprentices and industry specifics.
 The result is a massive shortage of skilled workers.

 Yet the conditions and perspectives for young professionals in the hospitality industry are anything but bad.
-Qualified personnel are in high demand and hotels, restaurants and other companies in the industry are doing everything they can to retain good employees for the long term.
-In addition, career opportunities are particularly wide-ranging and open positions often extend further than many imagine.
+Qualified personnel is in high demand and hotels, restaurants and other companies in the industry are doing everything they can to retain good employees for the long term.
+In addition, career opportunities are particularly wide-ranging, and open positions often extend further than many imagine.